TAbdiukov/PPSSPP-patches/README.md

 Y = 3 for byte write, 4 for halfword and 5 for word)
 ```

-Must I clear the (fake) offset register after use - No.
+Must I clear the (fake) offset register after use — No.

 ## Safety checks

-Taken from Fired Up (the game), but you'd get the idea
+Taken from Fired Up (the game), but you'll get the idea
 ```
 _C0 Infinite ammo [Enable]
 _L 0xE00200A0 0x000BDFE4 // check, 1/2